The StagyyData class

 A StagYY run is a succession of time steps with information such as the mean temperature of the domain outputted at each time step.
 Now and then, radial profiles and complete fields are saved, constituting a snapshot.

-instance has two attributes to
+A StagyyData instance has two attributes to

-access time steps and snapshots in a consistent way: StagyyData.steps
+access time steps and snapshots in a consistent way: StagyyData.steps and

 done using the item access notation (square brackets):

-These two expressions each return a Step
+These two expressions each return a Step instance.

--th snapshot was done at the n
+Moreover, if the m-th snapshot was done at the n-th step, both

-expressions return the same Step
+expressions return the same Step instance.
+In

 other words, if for example the 100th snapshot was made at the 1000th step,

-is true.
+sdat.steps[1000] is sdat.snaps[100] is true.
 The correspondence between

 time steps and snapshots is deduced from available binary files.

-Negative indices are allowed, sdat.steps[-1]
+Negative indices are allowed, sdat.steps[-1] being the last time step

-(inferred from temporal series information) and sdat.snaps[-1]
+(inferred from temporal series information) and sdat.snaps[-1] being the

 last snapshot (inferred from available binary files).